harness/developer-hub/docs/faqs/cloud-cost-management-faqs.md

 #### How long does it take to show AWS billing data in CCM?
 Why?

-AWS ingests data at source (S3 bucket) once a day.
+AWS ingests data at source (S3 bucket) multiple times a day.
 CCM takes upto twenty four hours to make the data available for viewing and analysis once it is available at the source.
 However, during that time, partial data might be available for viewing.
-Please note, for calculations, this partial data can be used and savings are calculated based on that.
+For reporting purposes, if latest timestamp is used, it will pull in the data for current data as well which may be partial as the sync may happen later.
+For best overall reporting, it's recommended to use a prior day.

 #### What AWS access permissions/policies are required for CCM?